 When most people think of terroristic threats, they envision threats of mass shootings, bombings or other acts of domestic terrorism.
 As you can see from above, terroristic threats can involve less sinister statements.

-The most common way this offense is charged is alleging that the offense took place under 22.07(a)(2).
-This is a threat that causes another person to be in fear of serious bodily injury – but notice that this allegation also requires that the fear was that the serious bodily injury would happen imminently.
-Therefore threats such as “I will F- you up next time I see you.” may not be deemed imminent.
-Similarly, a threat such as, “I am going to slap you.” will likely not be a Terroristic Threat because a slap is not likely to cause serious bodily injury.
+For example, we routinely see people charged with making a terroristic threat after being accused of making a threat that causes another person to be in fear of imminent serious bodily injury – notice the word “imminent.”
+Threats such as “I will f— you up next time I see you,” may not be deemed imminent.
+Similarly, a threat such as, “I am going to slap you,” will likely not be considered terroristic threat because a slap is not likely to cause serious bodily injury.

 “Serious bodily injury” means bodily injury that creates a substantial risk of death or that causes death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.